liaafk/dpgis/README.md

 # dpgis

-This ist the code to run the local differential privacy (LDP) proxy for PostGIS.
-We implement the LDP algorithm as stated in [collecting].
+This ist the code to run the DP-based proxy for PostGIS.
+We implement the LDP algorithm as stated in [1].

 ## How to use